Everything is going to change

 That timetable might be optimistic.

 “We’re gaining new information all the time so the IPCC estimates are likely to get even more serious over time both due to the reducing timetable and our increased knowledge,” she says.
-“The worst case we’re modelling is 12.5 metres sea level rise globally.
+“The worst case we’re modelling is more than 12 metres sea level rise globally over the next few hundred years.
 That’s total devastation of the planet.”

 Dow is a scientist first and foremost.
 She joined the University of Waterloo from a previous position with NASA, but knowing what she knows has left her no choice but to be an advocate as well.